A journey through our history, from our first location on Secord Street

 The English mission is now a very important part of our church ministry.
 It was begun already in the last year at the old church.
 Our first English mission pastor was Brian Krushel.
 His dedication and hard work left the church with a core English congreation, and our new mission pastor Andrew Hinwood would continue to build on it and expand.
 This is, of course, where our future lies.
 Andrew stayed with us until 2003 and then left to accept a position at Trinity Lutheran in Wisconsin.
 Ed Long then became our English interim pastor until retirement in the Spring of 2006.
 In that year Arleen Berg accepted the position of Associate Pastor to serve the English congregation until her retirement in September 2013.
 Then in June 2014 we welcomed a new English pastor to our church family when Rev. Nancy Ringham accepted the position of Associate Pastor.
 She is enthusiastically devoting her time for the English congregation as well as endeavouring to get to know the Finnish congregation as well.

-Presently, the Finnish side of the congregation is ably taken care of by Pastor Jari Lahtinen, who has now accepted the call to remain in Canada as Hilldale’s senior pastor.
+Presently, the Finnish side of the congregation has been ably taken care of by Pastor Jari Lahtinen, but has retired as of July 31, 2022.
+We are currently awaiting the arrival of Pastor Sirpa Tolppanen from Finland, who has accepted the call to be our full-time bilingual (Finnish and English) pastor.